 I highly recommend a course like this even if you are unable to walk away and stick to a simplified life.
 It will at least allow you to take the hour we are given at Seattle University and make some time for yourself and others, and to reflect on the life you are currently living.

 SIGN UP NOW: The discussion course for winter quarter is "The Ways to a Healthier Life and Community."
 Topics include: the roots of Western medicine and how it has evolved in an industrial society, avoiding toxins in foods, detoxifying your home, making your community healthier, how our consumer culture shapes our beliefs, and how living healthy creates a healthy planet.
 This free, six-week course for faculty and staff meets one hour a week between Feb.
 4 and March 15.
 Participants will be in one of several groups meeting on campus during the lunch hour or after work.
-Learn more about the topics covered and review the course sampler.
 To register, e-mail Karen Price in the Office for Sustainability by Monday, Jan.
 21 with the days and times you can meet.

 Kate Spoor is the administration assistant in the International Student Center.